New Zealand Special Service Medal: New Zealand Special Service Medal (Nuclear Testing)

-The ribbon of this medal has black, white, red and crimson stripes at the left side with an orange center stripe and crimson, red, white and black stripes at the right side.
+The ribbon of this medal has black, white, red and crimson stripes at the left side with an orange centre stripe and crimson, red, white and black stripes at the right side.

 New Zealand Special Service Medal (Asian Tsunami)

-The NZSSM (Asian Tsunami) was established on 22 December 2005 to recognize service in the aftermath of the 2004 Indian Ocean earthquake and tsunami.
-It recognizes a minimum of 7 days service from 26 December 2004 to 28 February 2005, or a minimum of 14 days from 26 December 2004 to 26 December 2005.
+The NZSSM (Asian Tsunami) was established on 22 December 2005 to recognise service in the aftermath of the 2004 Indian Ocean earthquake and tsunami.
+It recognises a minimum of seven days service from 26 December 2004 to 28 February 2005, or a minimum of 14 days from 26 December 2004 to 26 December 2005.
 Qualifying service is relief, recovery and reconstruction in affected countries.
 Countries affected where New Zealand citizens served were Bangladesh, India, Indonesia, Kenya, Madagascar, Malaysia, Maldives, Mauritius, Myanmar, Seychelles, Somalia, Sri Lanka, Tanzania and Thailand.

 The ribbon of this medal has eleven vertical stripes of equal width in of red, white, blue, orange, green, yellow, green, orange, blue, white, and red.
-These colors are representative of the national flags of the countries affected by the tsunami.
+These colours are representative of the national flags of the countries affected by the tsunami.

 New Zealand Special Service Medal (Erebus)

-The NZSSM (Erebus) was established November 2006 to recognize service in the aftermath of the crash of Air New Zealand Flight 901 on Mount Erebus, Ross Island, Antarctica on 28 November 1979.
+The NZSSM (Erebus) was established November 2006 to recognise service in the aftermath of the crash of Air New Zealand Flight 901 on Mount Erebus, Ross Island, Antarctica on 28 November 1979.
 Qualifying service includes body recovery, crash investigation and victim identification.
 Service was performed at the crash site; during support and supply flights in and out of the crash site; at McMurdo Station; or the mortuary at Auckland University School of Medicine.

 The ribbon of the medal is seven vertical stripes in dark blue, light blue, white, black, white, light blue, and dark blue.